limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 |_    into Pinky's Palace.
 ```

-Now that I've determined the correct sequence to unlock those ports, I could use `nmap` to unlock them again.
+Now that I've determined the correct sequence to unlock those ports, I can always use `nmap` to unlock them again.

 ```
 # for p in 7000 666 8890; do nmap -n -v0 -Pn --max-retries 0 -p $p 192.168.10.130; done
 ```

-The service at `tcp/7654` appeared to be running `nginx` while the service at `tcp/31337` appeared to be `echo`ing whatever that's thrown at it.
+The service at `tcp/7654` appears to be running `nginx` while the service at `tcp/31337` appears to be `echo`ing whatever that's thrown at it.

 ### Pinky's Database

-The page at `http://pinkydb:7654/login.php` revealed a login page to Pinky's database.
+The page at `http://pinkydb:7654/login.php` appears to be the login to Pinky's database - our first attack surface.

 ![screenshot-1](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-1.png)

-Recall the wordlist that we built from WordPress?
-Perhaps we could use it with `hydra` and see what we get?
+Remember the custom wordlist we built earlier?
+Perhaps we can use it with `hydra` and see what we get?

 ```
 # echo pinky > usernames.txt